 A device that provides for the entry of PINs, used for the purchase of goods or services or dispensing of cash.
-An approved POI has met all of the applicable PCI PTS POI requirements for online and/or offline PIN entry, and has a clearly defined physical and logical boundary for all functions related to PIN entry.
+An approved POI has met all of the applicable PCI PTS POI requirements for online and/or offline PIN entry and has a clearly defined physical and logical boundary for all functions related to PIN entry.

-In addition, non-PIN-acceptance POI devices can be validated and approved if compliant to the Secure Reading and Exchange of Data (SRED) module, and if applicable, the Open Protocols Module.
+In addition, non-PIN-acceptance POI devices can be validated and approved if compliant to the Secure Reading and Exchange of Data (SRED) requirements, and if applicable, to the Open Protocols requirements.
 These devices shall be explicitly noted as not approved for PIN acceptance.

-Secure Card Readers must be validated to the Core and SRED requirements as delineated in Appendix B:Applicability of Requirements_of the PIN Transaction Security (PTS) Point of Interaction (POI) Modular Security Requirements.
+Secure Card Readers and Secure Card Readers - PIN must be validated to the requirements as delineated in Appendix B:\Applicability of Requirements\of the PIN Transaction Security (PTS) Point of Interaction (POI) Modular Security Requirements.

-All approval classes are subject to the Device Management Security Requirements.
+All approval classes are subject to the Life Cycle Security Requirements.